You can add entries at any time until the competition closes, however once entries have been confirmed, they are unable to be changed.

 Awards certificates will be made available to recipients online as PDF files.
 Take care when entering your name in the entry process as this will be used directly for any certificate you receive.

 NOTE: Gold, Silver and Bronze awards do NOT denote a 1st, 2nd or 3rd place.
-The top 50 placings in each category will also be acknowledged online by way of the Top 50 galleries.
+The top 100 placings in each category will also be acknowledged online by way of the Top 100 galleries in the Open and Amateur competitions.

 This Award is for the highest scoring stitched image in the Open competition.
 To be eligible for this award, you also need to employ limited software processing to your image except stitching – the award is for the best ‘in-camera’ AND stitched panorama (2 or more frames).
 RAW files will be requested from finalists for review.
 Basic RAW adjustments are allowed.